dcsouthwick/iobmk/README.md

 The suite is a modular approach to target the following use cases in HEP computing:

-1. **Mimic the usage of WLCG resources for experiment workloads**
-   * Run workloads representative of the production applications running on WLCG.
 1. **Allow collection of a configurable number of benchmarks**
    * Enable performance studies on heterogeneous hardware.
 1. **Collect the hardware metadata and the running conditions**